Skip to content

 blah(10);

 But we also want it to accept numbers from asynchronous sources, generators, reactive and so on.
-Rather than writing all that code, Data.resolve can be used.
+Rather than writing all that code, Core.resolve can be used.
 Now our function can take all sorts of things that can eventually be resolved to a number.

-import { resolve } from 'https://unpkg.com/ixfx/dist/data.js';
+import { resolve } from 'https://unpkg.com/@ixfx/core/bundle';

 /**